 There are many mobile check cashing apps that don’t use Ingo.
 A lot of people are looking for these types of apps because they don’t want to use Ingo Money due to the ten-day waiting period before they can receive their money fee-free.
 If you are trying to cash third party checks, you may be out of luck.
 Most check cashing apps don’t offer that as a function.

-Below are additional personal check cashing options and mobile check cashing apps that don’t use INGO for check cashing.
+Below are additional personal check cashing options.
+These options will let you cash a check online instantly without Ingo.
+They are simply mobile check cashing apps that don’t use INGO for check cashing.

 1. Lodefast Check Cashing App